vorexfaiq/atom-armv7l/README.md

 ## Building Atom 1.15.0 for armv7l machine

 ![atom-1.15.0-armv7l](http://i.imgur.com/BFspfjR.jpg)
-I unable to build the newest version of Atom due to broken mksnapshot binaries for armv7l, so in this guide we using latest stable version.
+I was unable to build the newest version of Atom due to broken mksnapshot binaries for armv7l, so in this guide we will be using the latest stable version (1.15.0).

 Please, do not try to build it on other platforms.
 This fork only for armv7l machines!

 ### Prerequisites

 All manipulations tested on Xubuntu 14.04 @ ASUS Transformer Pad TF300TG.
 I don't guarantee that this guide will work for all devices.
-I succesfully build Atom on my machine and just want to share some build advices.
+I succesfully built Atom on my machine and just want to share some build advice.

 - armv7l machine.
 You can check it by typing `uname -m` to terminal emulator.